adamgruber/mochawesome/CONTRIBUTING.md

 ## Pull requests

 **Contributions are welcome**!
 Pull requests will be reviewed and may be integrated into the codebase at my discretion.

+## Triaging and Closing Issues

+I will make every effort to triage each issue in a timely manner.
+If you open an issue it is expected that you will respond to any questions and/or provide additional feedback when requested.
+In an effort to keep the issues manageable, any issues awaiting further feedback that are more than 30 days old may be closed.